Skip to main content

 • Clear PET (plastic grade 1) – for example, soft drink and water bottles, meat trays, and berry punnets – is processed in Wellington by Pact.
 These are recycled into food safe packaging used for meat, produce, fruit and bakery items.

-• White and coloured PET (plastic grade 1) – examples include some juice and non-dairy milk bottles – is baled and sold to onshore reprocessors or export buyers.
+• White and coloured PET (plastic grade 1) – examples include some juice and non-dairy milk bottles – is baled and sold to offshore export buyers to be reprocessed into plastic feedstock.

-• White and coloured HDPE (plastic grade 2) – for example, bathroom and laundry bottles – go to Astron Recycling – Pact Group in Auckland or Aotearoa NZ Made in Palmerston North, or offshore recyclers to be reprocessed into plastic feedstock.
+• White and coloured HDPE (plastic grade 2) – for example, bathroom and laundry bottles – is baled and sold to offshore export buyers, to be reprocessed into plastic feedstock.

 The Ministry for the Environment are working to increase recycling capability in New Zealand so we can reprocess more recyclables onshore.